thephpleague/csv/README.md

 ### The Reader Class

-The `Reader` main job is to facilitate manipulating CSV data that are stored in a `SplFileObject` object.
+The `Reader` facilitates manipulating CSV data that are stored in a `SplFileObject` object.
 To instantiate the class you must provide at leat a `SplFileObject` object like below:

 ```php